Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 It might seem a bit creepy to look your babysitter up on Facebook, Instagram, or Twitter.
 But most major companies are doing it nowadays.

-It's worth taking a couple minutes to check, just to make sure you're not going to find your babysitter drunk or naked on Facebook.
+It's worth taking a couple of minutes to check, just to make sure you're not going to find your babysitter drunk or naked on Facebook.

 If your candidate has a LinkedIn profile, you can use that to verify their resume and even potentially reach out to some more references.